CiscoSE/ISE-TACACS_Accounting-to-ServiceNOW/README.md

 Now your repository is ready for use.
 So install Logstash with this command line:
 [user]$ sudo yum install logstash

+Before you start, you need to make two changes to the current user’s environment.
+First, you need to add your current user to the logstash group so it can write to the application’s directories for caching messages.
+The usermod command will do this for you.
+[user]$ sudo usermod -a -G logstash ec2-user

+Next, if you’re running this tutorial on a micro instance, you may have memory problems.
+Modify your .bashrc and add this line:
+[user]$ export LS_JAVA_OPTS=“-Xms500m -Xmx500m -XX:ParallelGCThreads=1”

 ```